MatheusFinatto/MatheusFinatto/README.md

 <h2>About Me</h2>
 <ul>
     <li>
-        👨‍💻 I'm a web developer with solid experience working with React and Node.
+        👨‍💻 I'm a web developer with years of experience working with React and Node.
     </li>
     <li>
         📚 I have Bachelor's degrees in both Computer Science and Business Administration.